Botspot/pi-apps/README.md

 Let's be honest: **Linux is harder to master than Windows.** Sometimes it's not user-friendly, and following an outdated tutorial may break your Raspberry Pi's operating system.
 There is no centralized software repository, except for the `apt` repositories which lack many desktop applications.
 Surely there is a better way! **There is.**
-Introducing Pi-Apps, an expanding, well-maintained collection of app installation-scripts that you can run with **one click**.
+Introducing Pi-Apps, a well-maintained collection of app installation-scripts that you can run with **one click**.

 To learn more:
 - [ETA Prime's video](https://www.youtube.com/watch?v=oqNWJ52DLes) to install Minecraft with Pi-Apps.
 At the end, he says: